LianaBernat/wearable-project/README.md

 Windows were discarded if they contained missing timestamps or accelerometer values (x, y, or z), fewer than 250 samples, or insufficient annotation coverage.
 Specifically, windows in which 50% or more of the activity annotations were missing were excluded to reduce label noise.

+Processing was performed in non-overlapping chunks.
+Some observations at chunk boundaries were intentionally discarded to ensure that processing remained feasible in terms of memory usage and execution time.

 ### Feature Extraction and Label Assignment

-From each valid window, a set of features was extracted to summarize the acceleration signal:
+From each valid 5-second window, the following steps were applied:

+- **Feature extraction** to summarize the acceleration signal:
   - Time-domain features (mean, standard deviation, minimum, and maximum per axis)
   - Energy-based features and mean acceleration magnitude
   - Inter-axis correlations (x–y, x–z, y–z)
   - Frequency-domain features extracted using FFT (Welch method applied to the magnitude signal)

-Activity labels were assigned at the window level using majority voting over the annotations within each window.
+- **Label assignment** using majority voting over the annotations within each window.
 Fixed label encoding was applied, with ambiguous windows marked as −1.

-Additional features were evaluated but discarded in the final versions of both models, as explained in the next section:
+- **Additional features** were evaluated but discarded, as explained in the next section:
   - Cyclic time features (hour sine and cosine)
   - Participant metadata (ID, sex, age group)

-The following fields were retained for auditing and traceability purposes:
+- **Audit and traceability fields** retained for each window:
   - Window start and end timestamps
   - Number of samples per window
   - Window duration

-### Processing in Chunks

-Window processing was performed in non-overlapping chunks.
-Some observations at chunk boundaries were intentionally discarded to ensure that processing remained feasible in terms of memory usage and execution time.

 ## Feature Selection and Modeling Decisions
 During model development, we evaluated the inclusion of participant sex, age group, and time-of-day information.
 Although these features increased overall accuracy, they degraded the F1-score of less frequent classes.
 Given the strong class imbalance, the final models rely exclusively on features derived from raw tri-axial acceleration signals.